frankiecho/vesdio/README.md

 - Compare your chosen scenarios against historical benchmarks

 VESDIO is particularly useful for companies that have an initial idea of which ecosystem services they are materially dependent on, using tools like ENCORE heatmapping, but need further information to motivate action, based on how much (the broad magnitude) of that risk, the sectors causing that risk in their value chain, and where are these sectors located globally.
 These information can then help users prioritize focal areas and sectors for in-depth scenario analysis mandated under the TNFD "Assess" phase in its LEAP (Locate, Evaluate, Assess and Prepare) approach.

+Note that VESDIO is not (yet) endorsed by the TNFD or part of the recommended toolkits for TNFD disclosures.

+Note on materiality: VESDIO currently also does not have any "materiality" thresholds that give businesses an answer to whether an ecosystem service is "financially material" to the business or not, and is not ready for being directly interpreted as an indicator for financial materiality.
+The quantitative outputs of VESDIO needs to be further interpreted based on the business context to determine appropriate thresholds for materiality for use in different sectors and geographies based on VESDIO outputs.

 ## Installation